sbalmt/xcheme/documents/operands.md

 ## String operand

-The string operand is used when we want to accept a string in a _token_ directive.
-When strings are used in a _node_ directive a _loose token_ directive will be generated.
+The string operand is used to accept a sequence of characters in a _token_ directive.
+When strings are used within _node_ directives a _loose token_ directive will be generated.

 Syntax: